-Reblogged with the permission from Alvan.
+Reblogged with permission from Alvan.
 I think I should follow the suit as I have been asked/questioned about it many times.
-However, this may be slightly different from him as he is renowned for being the writer, as well as the deaf advocate.
+However, this may be slightly different from him as he is renowned for being a writer, as well as a deaf advocate.
 Like him, I am another deaf advocate.
-I am seen as the Deaf arts & music practitioner here in Singapore.
+I am identified as a Deaf arts & music practitioner here in Singapore.

 *When and how did you lose your hearing?

 LG: My deafness was discovered when I was two.
 Its cause still remains unknown.
 Even, my family members did not know how I became deaf.
 At that time, my hearing loss level was moderate-severe.
 Now, it has worsened to profound-severe.
 This deterioration in hearing loss does not affect me very much as this deafness is part of me.
 I am proud of being Deaf.

 *How did you feel about wearing hearing aids?
 Have you ever considered the cochlear implants?